 We’re going to walk through how to establish each force and give it a High, Medium or Low value, before summarising how you compete within the environment.

-Five Forces is a framework that requires a more detailed knowledge of the market than ones such as SWOT and PESTLE.
+Five Forces is a framework that requires a more detailed knowledge of the market than ones such as SWOT analysis and PESTLE.
 You need to prepare for Five Forces as most of the insight being documented is external.
-The best Five Forces is done in a group where you have experts from Customer Service, Product, Sales and Marketing all in the room.
+The best Five Forces is done in a group where you have experts from Customer Service, Company’s Products, Sales and Marketing all in the room.

 Ideally be equipped with the following information:

 - Any information on reasons behind customer churn

 - Intelligence on why you have acquired or won certain clients

 - Detail on what suppliers you use to provide the product/service

 - An understanding of who your clients are and what is impacting them

 This section is designed to map out how easy it is for a new player to enter the market.
 It might be an established business like Google or it could be a brand new start-up.
 In either scenario, how easy would it be to enter your space and make some progress?
 New entrants put pressure on current organizations within an industry through their desire to gain market share.
 On the other hand, existing large organizations may be able to use economies of scale to drive their costs down, and maintain competitive advantage over newcomers.